alltonp/reprobate/README.md

 3. that's it!

 ### What is it?
-- A simple monitor that loops through a supplied list of "checks", alerting you in suitably annoying fashion should any checks fail.
+- A simple lightweight monitor that loops through a supplied list of "checks", alerting you in suitably annoying fashion should any checks fail.
 Ideally displayed on a huge monitor, for all to see.

 ### Why would I use it?
 - You have a stack of applications/services and need to know they are working **all** the time.
 - You want to be notified of production problems **before** your users report them
 - You need to "keep it up without touching it" (tm) - you probably work for an investment bank and enjoy segregation of duties etc
 - Generally we check our assertions only run at dev/build time - why wouldn't you want to run them all the time?
+- Easy integration with other monitoring tools and [blink(1)](https://blink1.thingm.com/)

 ### What is a check?
 - An assertion or invariant of your system, exposed as a JSON endpoint - adhering to the following contract: